 Over time, the primary focus and role of partnerships have been changing, but the mode of collaboration remains pretty the same.
 The various places you can find nursing partnership opportunities include hospitals, nursing homes, public health organizations, schools, government agencies, and community health organizations.

 Students that partner with hospitals for their practice not only learn from the working environment and practical skills but also help to address the need for more nurses working in the facilities.
 A partnership is, therefore, a beneficial program for both parties that get involved.
 Likewise, nurses can partner with other systems to provide care and awareness while they learn and do research in their programs.

 The Role of Partnership in Expanding Nurse Learning Opportunities:

-A partnership is an integral aspect of the nursing curriculum which bridges the theory-practice gap.
-In nursing, the partnership is a key element that aims to develop competent nursing practitioners who can offer effective and safe services to society.
-The nursing curriculum must be aligned to the clinical setting so that graduates entering the job market are better-equipped to face the complex and dynamic challenges associated with healthcare delivery system.
+A partnership is an integral aspect of the nursing curriculum, which bridges the theory-practice gap.
+In nursing, the connection is a critical element that aims to develop competent nursing practitioners who can offer practical and safe services to society.
+The nursing curriculum must be aligned to the clinical setting so that graduates entering the job market are better equipped to face the complex and dynamic challenges associated with the healthcare delivery system.